Making Asheville Your Home

 The Asheville lifestyle is something in and of itself.
 While you have all walks of life who flock to this area of the country, there is one word that best sums up the pace of life here – easygoing.

 There’s a deep-rooted tradition of creating and growing from within to share and collaborate with the community – residents and tourists alike.
-The city and surrounding areas take pride in their local farmers markets and bluegrass festivals.
+The city and surrounding areas take pride in their local farmers’ markets and bluegrass festivals.
 The food and beer scenes are seemingly endless, and that also goes for the adventure that can be found in your backyard or miles of ridgetops away.

 With hospitality as the driving industry in Asheville, the quality level of service is incomparable.
-The abundant amount of competitive jobs in this sector draws many well-educated, overqualified individuals who choose Asheville because of its lifestyle and recreational appeal rather than the nose-to-the grindstone, fast-paced environment other cities tout.
+The abundant amount of competitive jobs in this sector draws many well-educated, overqualified individuals who choose Asheville because of its lifestyle and recreational appeal rather than the nose-to-the-grindstone, fast-paced environment other cities tout.
 This means that enjoying everything that Asheville has to offer is typically a five-star experience with the best-of-the-best service.

-If you’re thinking about moving to Asheville or the surrounding areas and exploring the right options for where to live, our Asheville Real Estate team can help.
+If you’re thinking about moving to Asheville or the surrounding areas and exploring your options for where to live, our Asheville Real Estate team can help.
 Many of our team members and clients are transplants from across the country and now call this place home.
 We also have staff members that are Asheville natives, an extremely helpful advantage in knowing the lay of the land.